seyarhasir/crypto-price-tracker/README.md

 - ✅ **Rate limiting** - 50 calls per minute
 - ✅ **Real-time data** - Live market information
 - ✅ **Comprehensive coverage** - 100+ cryptocurrencies

+> **Note:** The live demo may occasionally show "Failed to load data" due to CoinGecko API rate limiting.
+This is normal and the app includes graceful error handling with retry functionality.

 ## 🎯 Use Cases